 Fresh mizuna leaves, flower buds, and stems can be used in a variety of cuisines all over Japan, South Korea, Taiwan, and China.
 Mizuna greens usage is rapidly increasing in the USA and Europe, thanks to the advent of better transportation and storage technologies.

 Wash its leaves thoroughly in clean running water to remove any sand and soil.
 Trim away thick mid-ribs and stems.

 Here are some serving tips:

 Many traditional Japanese cooking styles use fresh mizuna greens.
-The greens goes well with yosenabe, sukiyaki, ohitashi, hariharinabe, etc, served in the nabemono (Japanese hot pot) style.
+The greens go well with yosenabe, sukiyaki, ohitashi, hariharinabe, etc, served in the nabemono (Japanese hot pot) style.

-This green also used in soups.
+This green is also used in soups.
 Braised/stir-fried, it mixes well with ham, pork, and bacon.